Brand Ecosystem

 I rebuilt the brand as modular infrastructure designed to scale across product, print, and motion.

-The logo was re-architected as a geometric system aligned to the product’s temperature logic — blue (below average), orange (above average), and purple (optimized) — improving legibility, manufacturability, and consistency.
+The logo was re-architected as a geometric system aligned to the product’s temperature logic: blue (below average), orange (above average), and purple (optimized), improving legibility and consistency.

 The Impact